Daniel Genis: Post-prison works

 After his release from prison, Genis was selected for representation by the Mary Evans literary agency.
-He sold his forthcoming memoirs, titled The Last Beat, to Penguin Books in the summer of 2014.
+He sold his forthcoming memoirs, titled Sentence, to Penguin Books in the summer of 2014.
 The publication discusses the 1,046 books he read during his incarceration.

 His writings have appeared in Gothamist, Süddeutsche Zeitung, The Daily Beast, Moscow Times, Vice, Paris Review, The Washington Post, New York Daily News, Thrillist, Deadspin, The Fix, Testosterone Nation, Chicago Tribune, Minneapolis Star, and The Guardian online.
 Genis wrote an article for Vice entitled, "New York State's Scariest Prison", concerning the escapees at Clinton Correctional Facility in June 2015.
 Genis also appeared on NBC Universal's Deadline in June 2015 to discuss Clinton's escape, CNN's Newday (regarding Joyce Mitchell) and was quoted by The Buffalo News in its article "Escaping prison, surviving the wild: the journey of Matt and Sweat".
 His appearance on Burl Barer's Outlaw Radio show necessitated a second interview.
-Genis became a contributor to the museum/art work that is Joe Coleman's '"Odditorium by offering a seven-inch pony tail he grew over seven years of incarceration.
+Genis became a contributor to the museum/art work that is Joe Coleman's Odditorium by offering a seven-inch pony tail he grew over seven years of incarceration.
 It was inducted in a ceremony and placed on a shelf with Wild Bill Carlisle's Stetson hat.

 Genis published his fifth article in Newsweek in 2015, continuing to explore his interest in Chinese art.
 He profiled the gallery owner who is integral to the evolution in this art movement's reputation in "Eli Klein on Riding the Wave China's Contemporary Art Scene" for Klein Sun Gallery in Chelsea, New York.
 Previously, Genis has written extensively on the celebrated Chinese artist Zhang Dali.
 Genis's publication, entitled "A Gentleman's Guide to Sex in Prison", was listed in the "30 Great Articles and Essays about Sex" and has been viewed over 850,000 times.
 Genis reviewed the art opening Michael Alig had in three galleries in one night.
 Manager Kirsten Bowen and the Woolly Mammoth Theatre reference Genis's article in their show, Lights Rise on Grace. which explores themes of incarceration.